sudmantlab/loco-pipe/manual/full_global_snp.md

     the config file.
   - `-minInd`: minimum number of individuals that have to have data for a site to be included.
-This is defaulted to be 50% of the total sample size but can be modified in the config file.
+This is defaulted to be 50% of the total sample size but can be modified in the config file as a different proportion.
   - `-setMinDepthInd`: minimum read depth an individual must have to be included in the count of individuals for `-minInd`.
 This is defaulted to be 1 and can be modified in the config file.